-The basic premise is to imagine that you are sharing an elevator ride with a person who could be influential in advancing your business or career.
+The basic premise is to imagine you are sharing an elevator ride with a person who could be influential in advancing your business or career.
 You have the duration of the elevator ride to impress upon this individual why they should buy into your cause or at least agree to talk to you some more about it.

 How long should my elevator pitch be?
 Good question!
-Answer… It depends.
+Answer… it depends.
 Not much of an answer at first glance, but it really depends on the norms or the culture for location or venue of the networking session.
-Presenting your 30 minute curriculum vitae wouldn’t likely go over very well in a round-robin style of group introduction where the expectation is 30 seconds, not 30 minutes.
+Presenting your 30-minute curriculum vitae wouldn’t likely go over very well in a round-robin style of group introduction where the expectation is 30 seconds, not 30 minutes.

-Many referral networking breakfast/luncheon groups based on the BNI (Business Networking International) model, limit their members to 30 second elevator pitches.
+Many referral-networking breakfast/luncheon groups based on the BNI (Business Networking International) model limit their members to 30-second elevator pitches.
 The more members, the longer the activity takes, but at least it gives everyone an opportunity to speak.

 It was amazing to find that many of the participants faced challenges in trying to fill the two minutes.
 They had been programmed to speak and sit down within the restriction of 30 seconds.
-I believe that one of the challenges that many of us face is that we have been taught from an early age not to brag about ourselves.
+I believe one of the challenges many of us face is we have been taught from an early age not to brag about ourselves.
 When it comes to business, if we don’t promote ourselves or our business i.e. blow our own horn, then who will?
 We should be passionate about our businesses and be able to talk at length about what we do, why we do it and why you should do business with us.
-In fact, I would challenge you to be prepared to deliver a 30 minute presentation about yourself and/or your business.
-Arguably that would likely be one of the slowest elevator rides ever, but if you have ever found yourself stuck in one for an extended period of time, you will know that it could very well happen.
+In fact, I would challenge you to be prepared to deliver a 30-minute presentation about yourself and/or your business.
+Arguably that would likely be one of the slowest elevator rides ever, but if you have ever found yourself stuck in one for a period of time, you will know that it could very well happen.

 At a Toastmasters conference I would likely introduce myself as…